James Hudson Taylor IV Inspires Asian Christians to Exert Significance, Drawing from Daniel's Example

 Before Nebuchadnezzar said, "What god can save you from my hands?"
 But after the trial by fire, he acknowledged, "Your God is worthy of praise; no other god can save like this."

-Then, Jamie stated that Daniel was excellent in the workplace.
+Then, Taylor stated that Daniel was excellent in the workplace.
 He and his friends were exemplary figures in their workplace, making their professions a declaration of their faith.
 God allowed them to use their profession as a proclamation of their faith.

 Last, the pastor praised Daniel for his lifelong faithful service that Daniel remained there until the first year of King Cyrus, marking 70 years.